Skip to main content

 In October, Louise Krompart begins giving "book talks" to the county over CKOX radio in Woodstock.
 By end of 1949, the OCLC's collections total 2,511 books.

-1950 | After receiving more than 60 applications for school room service, the OCLC begins supplying books to many of the county's classrooms.
+Photos ca. early 1950s of OCLC admin and staff.1950 | After receiving more than 60 applications for school room service, the OCLC begins supplying books to many of the county's classrooms.
 The OCLC now boasts eighteen town libraries as members, with the Lakeside Public Library joining in 1950.
 The OCLC's collection, based largely on the books it inherited from the former Oxford County Library Asosciation, totals just over 2,000 volumes.

 1951 | Mrs. W.G.
 (Christine) Crocker joins the OCLC staff in October as Louise Krompart's assistant.
 (She remains with OCLC until 1965, when she will be hired by the newly formed Oxford County Library.
 She eventually retires in 1979.)
 By December, the cooperative's classroom itinerary will include all schools in the county that do not reside close to a local library.
-"Expansion usually brings a few problems," Krompart notes in her annual report for the year.
+"Expansion usually brings a few problems," Krompart notes in her annual report.
 "We are beginning to feel the need for a bookmobile rather badly.
 Picking up about 3,000 books in June and returning that many to the schools in September is rather difficult with a car."

 By the end of 1951, as many as thirteen county library cooperatives operate in Ontario.
 Interest in motorized bookmobiles increases as The Books Drive On!, a short film made years earlier about the Huron County Library's bookmobile service, is screened across Canada and the United States.
-The Huron County Library eventually receives a letter from the federal Department of Immigration and Citizenship in Ottawa informing them that the film is being shown overseas to prospective immigrants.
+(The Huron County Library eventually receives a letter from the federal Department of Immigration and Citizenship in Ottawa informing them that the film is being shown overseas to prospective immigrants.)

-1953 | In March, the OCLC's new bookmobile (a motorized bookvan virtually identical to the Huron County Library's) makes its inaugural run, ending the routine of delivering books to member libraries by car.
-The 1,100 capacity bookmobile travels three weeks at a time, visiting all member libraries and the many county schools, delivering new books and rotating shared collections as needed.
+1953 | In March, the OCLC's new bookmobile (a motorized bookvan virtually identical to the Huron County Library's) makes its inaugural run, ending the old routine of distributing books by car.
+The 1,100 capacity bookmobile travels three weeks at a time, delivering new books and rotating shared collections among all member libraries and county schools.
 It completes this 3-week, thousand-mile run four times a year: in March, June, Aug-Sep, and Nov-Dec.
 Louise Krompart's retired husband, Stanley, drives the new bookmobile.

-1955 | According to the Woodstock Sentinel-Review, the OCLC's collections now total approximately 12,000 volumes.
+Photo ca. 1953 of the OCLC's first bookmobile at Mount Elgin.1955 | According to the Woodstock Sentinel-Review, the OCLC's collections now total about 12,000 volumes.
 The bookmobile continues its regular visits to the county's public libraries and 148 classrooms across the county.

 1956 | The Waterloo County Library Cooperative forms.
-Its librarian, Mr. Gowing, and members of the cooperative's board visit OCLC headquarters several times for help and advice.
+Its librarian, Mr. Gowing, and members of the new cooperative's board visit OCLC headquarters several times for help and advice.

-1958 | The OCLC begins an annual "Book Review Contest" for students in grades 7 and 8 across the county, and receive eighty-five entries.
+1958 | After launching an annual "Book Review Contest" for students in grades 7 and 8 across the county, the OCLC receives eighty-five entries.
 This is the earliest evidence on record of county-wide library programming in Oxford.
 Two staff members from the Woodstock Sentinel-Review serve as judges.

-1959 | Ontario passes its Public Libraries Amendment Act 1959, with changes to public library regulations effective January 1960.
-Under the new rules, pre-existing library cooperatives may continue, but counties may form county-level public library systems instead of cooperatives if at least 75% of a county's municipalities favour of a county-level system.
+1959 | Ontario passes its Public Libraries Amendment Act 1959, with changes effective January 1960.
+Under the new regulations, pre-existing library cooperatives may continue, but counties may form county-wide public libraries if at least 75% of a county's municipalities favour and are willing to join such a system.

 1960 | The Public Libraries Amendment Act 1959 becomes law.
-However, no counties take any major steps to form county-wide public library systems for a couple years yet.
-Larger regional cooperatives form instead.
+However, no counties take steps to form county-wide public libraries for a couple years yet.
+Regional cooperatives form instead.

 The OCLC opens a new deposit station in Sweaburg.
 The annual "Book Review Contest" for Grades 7/8 students attracts 150 entries, its highest number yet.

-1961 | A new deposit station opens in Salford, making six stations in total.
-In her annual report, County Librarian Louise Krompart mentions some of the potential benefits of establishing a county-wide public library system under the new provincial law.
+1961 | A new deposit station opens in Salford, the OCLC's sixth.
+In her annual report, County Librarian Louise Krompart mentions some of the potential benefits of establishing a county-wide public library under the new provincial law.

 1962 | In response to the province's underwhelming response to the Public Libraries Amendment Act 1959, Ontario passes the Public Libraries Amendment Act 1961-62.
-Under the new rules, counties may form county-level public library systems instead of cooperatives if at least 50% of a county's municipalities favour of a county-level system.
+Under the new legislation, counties may form county-level public libraries instead of cooperatives if at least 50% of a county's municipalities favour and are willing to join such a system.

 The OCLC opens a deposit station in Sprinford, its seventh.
 Membership still includes eighteen village and town libraries from across the county.
 The OCLC also purchases a new bookmobile.
 By this time, the OCLC's bookmobile travels about 4,000 miles to exchange 15,000 books annually.
 The OCLC's entire collection totals 33,000 volumes.

-1963 | Interest in forming county-wide public library systems increases.
-Served by a county library cooperative since the late 1940s, Middlesex County begins discussions about possibly reorganizing its county's public libraries into a single county-wide system.
+1963 | Interest in forming county-wide public libraries increases.
+Served by a county library cooperative since the late 1940s, Middlesex County considers reorganizing many of its public libraries into a single, county-wide system.

-1964 | In January, the Middlesex County Library's inaugural board meets for the first time, making Middlesex the first county in Ontario to form a county public library system.
+1964 | In January, the Middlesex County Library's inaugural board meets for the first time, making Middlesex the first county in Ontario to establish a county public library.
 They form a board of trustees at county level but maintain "advisory committees" for each branch in their system.

 5. The Oxford County Library: The First 25 Years (1965-99)

-1965 | As of January 1st, the newly formed Oxford County Library (OCL) comprises fifteen branches: Beachville, Brownsville, Burgessville (known then as the "North Norwich" branch), Drumbo, Embro, Harrington, Hickson, Kintore, Mount Elgin, Norwich, Otterville, Plattsville, Princeton, Tavistock, and Thamesford.
-In March, the OCL gains a sixteenth branch when Innerkip joins.
-Deposit stations operate in seven locations: Bright, Brooksdale, Dereham Centre, Salford, Springford, and Uniondale.
+1965 | As of January 1st, the newly formed Oxford County Library (OCL) comprises fifteen branches: Beachville, Brownsville, Burgessville (known then sometimes as the "North Norwich" branch), Drumbo, Embro, Harrington, Hickson, Kintore, Mount Elgin, Norwich, Otterville, Plattsville, Princeton, Tavistock, and Thamesford.
+In March, the OCL gains a sixteenth branch when the village of Innerkip joins.
+Deposit stations operate in Bright, Brooksdale, Dereham Centre, Salford, Springford, and Uniondale.
 This new county-wide system marks the first time that free library service is available in all of Oxford County.

 In June, the OCL hires Mary Jane Webb as an assistant librarian in charge of collections development.
-Formerly of the Sarnia Public Library, Webb holds a Bachelor of Library Science degree, making her the OCL's first staff member with a university degree in the field.
+Formerly of the Sarnia Public Library, Webb holds a Bachelor of Library Science (BLS) degree, making her the OCL's first staff member with a university degree in the field.

 Only months after the OCL's formation, the drugstore that had housed Drumbo's small library for years closes permanently, leaving the OCL without a location for its Drumbo Branch.
 (It will take nearly two years for the Drumbo Branch to reopen in another permanent location.)